-Status: Active.
+Status: Pending staff capacity.
 This is being considered by Planning and Public Works staff, the Town Engineer, and the Stormwater Advisory Commission.

 Fiscal and Staffing Considerations: There is no fiscal impact with reviewing and amending the LUO.
 There is a staff impact with performing the review.